garrandall/popular-music-data/tracks/gang-gang-jackboys-sheck-wes.md

 You might catch some shots takin' shots at the crew
 I like my hoes by the two
 Blew 800K on a coupe (Uh-huh, racks)
-We fucked, it wasn't nothin' else to do (Ooh)
+We fucked, it wasn't nothin' else to do (Oh)
 You play with La Flame, I'ma shoot (Racks)
 This a hundred round drum, I got mob ties
 This a double M truck, ain't no broke vibes